himaldahal/finance-manager/README.md

     python manage.py migrate

-9.7.
-Create the superuser:
+9. Create the superuser:

-    python manage.py createsuperuser
+      python manage.py migrate

-9. Start the development server:
+11. Start the development server:

     python manage.py runserver

-11. Open the application in your web browser at http://localhost:8000/
+13. Open the application in your web browser at http://localhost:8000/

 Usage
 -----